Martha Diaz: Career

-Diaz started her career as an intern working for Ted Demme on the cable show Yo!
+Diaz began her career as an intern working for Ted Demme on the cable show Yo!
 MTV Raps.
-Diaz has associate produced several documentaries including, Black August directed by Dream Hampton, Where My Ladies At? directed by Leba Haber-Rubinoff, and Nas: Time Is Illmatic directed by One9.
-In 2002, Diaz founded the H2O International Film Festival with a dozen filmmakers, entertainment industry professionals, activist, and artists.
+She later served as an associate producer on several documentary films, including Black August, directed by Dream Hampton; Where My Ladies At?, directed by Leba Haber-Rubinoff; and Nas: Time Is Illmatic, directed by One9.
+In 2002, Diaz founded the H2O (Hip-Hop Odyssey) International Film Festival with a group of filmmakers, entertainment industry professionals, activist, and artists.